yui-mhcp/base_dl_project/SUBCLASSING.md

 This method will :
 1. Call `get_architecture()` with value as parameters.
-2. Create a simple `simple_cnn` architecture (which is a `CNN` with single input)
+2. Create a `simple_cnn` architecture (which is a `CNN` with single input)
 3. Associate it to the `instance variable "classifier"`

 #### Define the data processing pipeline

 Now that your model is configured and created, you need to define the processing pipeline.

 The default behaviour of many dataset processing is to give as output a `pandas.DataFrame` which will be converted to a list of dict in the `prepare_dataset` method.
-It means that your first method in the processing pipeline will mostly receive a dictionary where keys are columns names.
+It means that your first method in the processing pipeline will mostly receive a dictionary where keys are column's names.

 The final function in the pipeline **must** return a tuple `(inputs, targets)` matching respectivelly `input_signature` and `output_signature` signatures.

-The methods you can define :
+The methods you can define (in the application order) :
-- `encode_data` : often use to convert your data dictionary to a tuple of encoded item (loading the image / audio from its filename, encode text to their index, ...).
+- `encode_data` : often use to convert your data dictionary to a tuple of encoded item (loading the image / audio from its filename, encode text to tokens, ...).
-- `filter_data` : can be useful to filter too long data that will raises `Out Of Memory errors` (for instance audios longer than a given time)\*.
+- `filter_data` : can be useful to filter too long data that would raise `Out Of Memory errors` (for instance audios longer than a given time)\*.
 - `preprocess_data` : usefull to apply time-consuming processing such as normalization.
-- `memory_consuming_fn` : usefull for memory-intensive operation which will not be cached.
 - `augment_data` : useful for personnalized data augmentation (a `augment_prct` variable is by default created if you want to augment a given proportion of your batches).
+- `memory_consuming_fn` : usefull for memory-intensive operation which will not be cached (not often used).

+Note that if `batch_before_map` is set to `True`, the `preprocess_data` is applied after `augment_data` and get as input a batch of data.
+Otherwise, all functions get a single input.

+Many processing functions as well as filters are defined in the interfaces (`encode_text`, `get_image`, `get_audio`, ...), take a look at them to avoid re-writing them ! ;)

 \* A good practice is to define these thresholds as training hyper-parameters so that the `History` will keep track of each specified value for each training phase